Morfly/pendant/README.md

 ```

 ## Code generation API
-Let's take a deeper look at Pendant API and how can you generate files with Starlark code.
+Pendant provides an API for generating different types of Starlark files.
+Once entered the file context, you can use the Kotlin DSL to generate corresponding Starlark statements.
+Depending on the file type, a different set of Starlark syntax features and functions is available.

 ### Building Starlark files
-First, let's see how can we enter the DSL context and define what type of file we're generating.

-For example, to generate `BUILD.bazel` files, the following expression must be used.
+To generate `BUILD.bazel` files, the following expression must be used.

 ```kotlin
 val builder = BUILD.bazel { ... }